Baptistemontan/leptos_i18n/README.md

 ```

-When accessing the key it will return a builder that need the total keys of variables/components of every locales, but it will fail to compile if one locale use a key for a component and another locale use the same key for a variable.
+When accessing the key it will return a builder that need the total keys of variables/components of every locales.

 If your value as the same name as the variable/component, you can drop the assignement, this: